Road trips, roadside attractions, midcentury nostalgia, urban exploration, Googie, tiki, photography and more.

 In honor of his accomplishment, I've designed a vintage-style sign similar to this one in an attempt to attribute a fair share of the credit to Nikola Tesla for those gasless lamps you're now enjoying.

 You can download the sign below to print one of your own.
-The GIF is optimized for a typical letter-size sheet and the PDF is vectorized for lossless resizing.
+The PNG is optimized for a typical letter-size sheet and the PDF is vectorized for lossless resizing.

 I might be wrong because I'm just working of memory but I think you mixed ac and dc up. dc electrocuted the elephant and is more dangerous but has lower resistance. ac was proposed by edison and is inferior(also only used in north america)